Raymond Kaskey

-Raymond Kaskey (born 1943) is an American sculptor and architect who created Portlandia, a copper statue in Portland, Oregon.
-Born in Pittsburgh, Pennsylvania, he studied architecture at Carnegie Mellon University and Yale University.
+Raymond Kaskey (born 1943) is an American sculptor and architect, best known for Portlandia and his contributions to the World War II Memorial.

+Born in Pittsburgh, Pennsylvania, he received a bachelor's degree in architecture from Carnegie Mellon University (1967) and a Master of Environmental Design degree from Yale University (1969).
 A fellow of the American Institute of Architects, he received the Henry Hering Medal from the National Sculpture Society for Portlandia.

-Kaskey has threatened lawsuits against those who use portrayals of his work for commercial purposes.